Galope-Jhean/Diwa/README.md

 # Diwa App
-## OOP Project

 Diwa is a web application that allows users to keep a digital diary.
 It provides a simple and intuitive interface for users to create, view, edit, and delete diary entries.
 The app is built using PHP, MySQL, and JavaScript.
+This project is created as a partial requirement for the Object-Oriented Programming class.

 ## Features